01 of 11

 Your best bet for seeing a gray whale is to scan the ocean's surface, looking for a vertical spray of water.
 If you know which direction the whales are migrating (which you can find on the gray whales close up page) you'll have an advantage in predicting its next location.
 Expect it to spout again further along the direction it's moving.
 They swim about 5 miles per hour or the speed of a child on a bicycle.
 Keep binoculars handy, and once you get good at figuring out where they will be, you may be able to get a closer look.Continue to 3 of 11 below.

 Blue Whales: Up Close

 Blue whales are possibly the largest animal that ever lived on the earth.
 Blue-gray in color, long and slender, they can grow up to 100 feet long and weigh more than 300,000 pounds.
-They're as long as 20 train cars and as heavy as the space shuttle.
-Experts say their hearts alone are as large as a small car.

 These ocean giants feed almost exclusively on small, shrimp-like creatures called krill.

 When to See Blue Whales in California

 Blue whales swim and feed off the California coast from mid-June through October when krill is abundant.
 At that time, thousands of them can be found off the California coast.